djroxx2000/RPA-file-downloader/README.md

 ---

-This project was created as a solution for SPIT Hackathon with problem statements provided by Neebal Technologies
+This project was created as a solution for SPIT Hackathon 2021 with problem statements provided by Neebal Technologies.
+The project score put us in top 5 out of 300 participating teams.

 ## Features